 I took a step back to figure out what my life was going to look like moving forward.
 At that time we had no plans to get another dog but I knew I needed lots of love and a distraction from my reality so that is when Clark became apart of our family.
 It was fate, I heard about him on October 30th and picked him up the next day, on Halloween.
 I had not been that happy for months and my heart felt full again for the first time in a very long time.
 He was exactly what I needed at that moment and I am grateful every day for him coming into my life.
 He saved me and to this day I lean on him and our cat Mable when I need a little extra love or a laugh.
 I don’t know what I would do without them.

 Fast forward a few weeks and just when you think things could not get any worse…there was an electrical fire at our house.
-Shortly after our second miscarriage and getting Clark we were displaced from our home (I will be sharing a blog post about that soon).
+Shortly after our second miscarriage and getting Clark we were displaced from our home.
+Click here for the blogpost.

 We took the rest of the year to regroup after the two miscarriages and the fire.
 We had to move into a rental and deal with the aftermath of everything.
 It truly was the hardest year of our lives and I was so ready for a new year and a fresh start.
 January 2020 we finally made an appointment to seeing a fertility doctor.
 My sister, my OBGYN, and a friend who had been through multiple miscarriages all recommended the same doctor.
 It felt right, we were able to do some testing to try to figure out what was going on.
 Our doctor was a little baffled at first because she couldn’t find anything that stood out to her.
 It felt like a good and bad thing…still no explanation to the miscarriages but knowing everything was okay was reassuring.